acmsigsoft/EmpiricalStandards/docs/GroundedTheory.md

 -   Lack of quantitative data; causal analysis; objectivity, internal validity, reliability, or generalizability.
 -   Lack of replicability or reproducibility; not releasing transcripts
--   lack of representativeness (e.g. of a study of Turkish programmers, 'how does this generalize to America?')
+-   Lack of representativeness (e.g. of a study of Turkish programmers, 'how does this generalize to America?')
 -   Research questions should have been different
 -   Findings should have been presented as a different set of